-While heading to the pool or a waterfall is always nice, sometimes a trip to a swimming hole is what you really need.
+While summer may be coming to a close, there’s still time to head to your local swimming hole.
 Generally, they’re not quite as packed as your local pool and it’s a chance to get outside and be in nature.
 With that in mind, here are 10 of the best swimming holes you can visit in Washington State.

 Dougan Falls